United States

 Medicaid

-Medicaid is a joint federal and state program that, together with the Children’s Health Insurance Program (CHIP), provides health coverage for some low-income people, families and children, pregnant women, the elderly, and people with disabilities.
-Each of the 50 states is responsible for most of the funding for Medicaid, and each determines its level of coverage.
+Medicaid is the government-funded health program that serves the poor.
+Each of the 50 states is responsible for the majority of funding for Medicaid, and each determines its level of coverage.

 Employers